JuliaRegistries/General/README.md

     - In particular, even if you get it merged manually, it will need to wait 3 days from the PR being openned.
     - This gives others and youself the chance to point out any naming issues.

-You also should let your down users know about the rename, e.g. by placing a note in the README, or openning PRs/issues on downstream packages to change over.
+You also should let your users know about the rename, e.g. by placing a note in the README, or opening PRs/issues on downstream packages to change over.

 #### How do I transfer a package to an organization or another user?
  - Use the [GitHub transfer option](github-transfer) in the settings.